 Tay Bridge at Aberfeldy

 With the completion of the Crieff to Dalnacardoch military road, there remained a significant gap to be filled: bridging the River Tay at Aberfeldy.
 In late 1732 material was stockpiled ready for the construction of the bridge to begin in the spring of 1733.
 Built of grey-green chlorite schist from nearby Farrockhill quarry the bridge was designed by William Adam, one of Scotland’s top architects.
-It was described as a ‘Free Stone Bridge of 5 Arches over the River Tay near 400 feet in length the middle arch 60 foot wide, the starlings of Oak and the Piers and Land Breasts founded on 1,200 piles shod with iron’.
+It was described in the House of Commons Journal, 7th February 1734, as a ‘Free Stone Bridge of 5 Arches over the River Tay near 400 feet in length the middle arch 60 foot wide, the starlings of Oak and the Piers and Land Breasts founded on 1,200 piles shod with iron’.
 The first stone was laid by General Wade himself on 23 April 1733 and he oversaw its construction from his headquarters at the nearby Weem Hotel.
 By October most of the work had been completed with just the parapet wall and coping to finish.
 Four elegant obelisks were added the following year.
 In early October 1733, Wade wrote to Duncan Forbes of Culloden, the Lord Advocate, stating that the work had slowed down due to bad weather.
 Construction of such a bridge in a single working season was an impressive achievement.
 The bridge was formally opened in August 1735.
 At a cost of £4,095 5s 10d, Tay Bridge was by far the most expensive bridge on the road network.
 Reporting on its construction Wade stated:

 “The Bridge of Tay was a work of greater difficulty and also much more expensive than was Calculated…partly occasioned by the failure of a Free Stone Quarry and also…the Justices of Peace…who promised to furnish Carriages for Materials at the Country’s expense, but did not perform it…The best Architect in Scotland was employed and Master Mason and Carpenters sent for from the northern Countys of England…These with some of the best masons of the Country and about 200 Artificers and Labourers from the Army were employed for near a whole year…The first stone was laid on the 23rd April and the Work carried out of foot above the Pavement before the end of October, so that Wheel Carriages now pass over it.
 There remains only three foot of parapet wall and the Coping to complete the work.”